First Amendment of the Constitution of Ireland: Irish text

+Despite the Second Amendment's putative remediation of the deficiencies of the First Amendment, John M. Kelly has raised a continuing doubt over its validity, on the theory that only an Irish-language statute can amend the Irish-language text.

 Later amendments

 Article 28.3.3° was amended on two further occasions.
-The Second Amendment, passed in 1941, also under Article 51, clarified that emergency provisions must be within the time of war or armed rebellion itself and added a clause at the end of the last sentence, which specified that a "time of war" could extend beyond the termination of hostilities.
-The Twenty-first Amendment, passed in 2001, prohibited the use of the death penalty in a new subsection in Article 15.5.2°, and provided that the emergency provisions of the Constitution could not be used to allow the death penalty.
-Those later changes are highlighted in bold:
+The Second Amendment of 1941 clarified that emergency provisions must be within the time of war or armed rebellion itself and added a clause at the end of the last sentence, which specified that a "time of war" could extend beyond the termination of hostilities.
+(The emergency declared in 1939 was not formally ended until 1976, although no emergency laws were in force after 1946.
+A new emergency was immediately declared in place of the old one in response to the Troubles in Northern Ireland; it was ended in 1995 as part of the peace process.)

+The Twenty-first Amendment, passed in 2001, prohibited the use of the death penalty in a new subsection in Article 15.5.2°, and provided that the emergency provisions of the constitution could not be used to allow the death penalty.
+Those later changes to Article 28.3.3° are highlighted in bold:

 3° Nothing in this Constitution other than Article 15.5.2° shall be invoked to invalidate any law enacted by the Oireachtas which is expressed to be for the purpose of securing the public safety and the preservation of the State in time of war or armed rebellion, or to nullify any act done or purporting to be done in time of war or armed rebellion in pursuance of any such law.
 In this subsection "time of war" includes a time when there is taking place an armed conflict in which the State is not a participant but in respect of which each of the Houses of the Oireachtas shall have resolved that, arising out of such armed conflict, a national emergency exists affecting the vital interests of the State and "time of war or armed rebellion" includes such time after the termination of any war, or of any such armed conflict as aforesaid, or of an armed rebellion, as may elapse until each of the Houses of the Oireachtas shall have resolved that the national emergency occasioned by such war, armed conflict, or armed rebellion has ceased to exist.